zonemaster/zonemaster/docs/specifications/GUI/gui-specification.md

 * Alongside with the test output, there should a paginated list of previous test results with links to the full test results of the results - separating normal domain tests from undelegated tests.
+* Preferably results from a test should be on the same page as the progressbar and the "Test now".

 *Below: mockup of normal results view.
 Picture 4.*
 ![Image](./dnscheck___results.png?raw=true)